 Hope triumphed over politics and budgets and naysayers.
 Experts from around the world pitched in.
 Thirty-three lives commanded the best and the brightest.
 This is what human life is worth.

 Thirty-three men thrown together by disaster formed a different kind of social network.
+No "Lord of the Flies."
+No survival of the fittest.
+No every man for himself.

 "No one wants to be first," someone said of the discussion of the miners about the order of rescue.
 Last was the position of honor, reserved for the leader.